YPA-Physics/code-ify-physics-2020/README.md

 And you are done!
 Congratulations!
 You have submitted your work for Code-ify Physics!
 2020.
 If you want to change something till deadline go ahead change in your forked repository it will be changed in Pull Request too.
 No need for new PR!
 You can also check Python Discord's [page](https://pythondiscord.com/pages/code-jams/pull-request/) about making a PR.
 However, you have to follow the instructions above.

-#### If you still have doubts join our [discord server](5) and ask your question, our team is willing to help you
+#### If you still have doubts join our [Discord server](5) and ask your question, our team is willing to help you out with anything you need!

 ### Submission via email

-If you are having issues with submission process, consider join to our [discord server](5) if anyone does not help or unable to help feel free to ping spitfire#8420.
+If you are having issues with submission process, consider join to our [Discord server](5) if anyone does not help or unable to help feel free to ping spitfire#8420.
 If you are still having issues then feel free to email your submission folder to YPAsubmission@gmail.com.
-This have to contain same content with submission via GitHub.
+This has to contain same content with submission via GitHub.

 ## Things to keep in mind